-When we talk about a house having "curb appeal" few things contribute as amount or type of topsoil we must work with, but we can choose top quality grass seed and make adjustments to the chemistry of the soil.
-Grass is growing fast on this fall-renovated lawn!
+When we talk about a house having "curb appeal" few things contribute as amount or type of topsoil we have to work with, but we can choose top quality grass seed or sod and make adjustments to the chemistry of the soil for the Grass is growing fast on this fall-renovated lawn!

 With a new